-Notes
+Notes:

 - Dimensions are in millimeters.
-Dimensions in () for reference only. - 2.
-Dimensioning and tolerancing conform to ASME Y14.5m-1994. - 1.
-The configuration of the pin #1 Identifier is optional, but must be located within the zone indicated.
-The pin #1 identifier can be either a mold or mark feature. - Pin 1 corner chamfer not required. - 5.
+Dimensions in ( ) for reference only. - Dimensioning and tolerancing conform to ASME Y14.5m-1994.

+The configuration of the pin #1 identifier is optional, but must be located within the zone indicated.
+The pin #1 identifier can be either a mold or mark feature.

 Unless otherwise specified, tolerance: Decimal ±0.05